-The Statement of Accounts for the year ended 31st March 2014 has been prepared in accordance with the Accounts and Audit Regulations 2003.
-The format reflects the requirements of the Code of Practice on Local Authority Accounting in the United Kingdom and the Service Accounting Code of Practice (2013/14), published by the Chartered Institute of Public Finance and Accountancy (CIPFA).
+The Statement of Accounts for the year ended 31st March 2015 has been prepared in accordance with the Accounts and Audit Regulations 2011.
+The format reflects the requirements of the Code of Practice on Local Authority Accounting in the United Kingdom and the Service Accounting Code of Practice (2014/15), published by the Chartered Institute of Public Finance and Accountancy (CIPFA).
+The Code of Practice on Local Authority Accounting Standards (IFRS) which is a suite of accounting standards used across the world.